Richard H. Truly: NASA career

 In 1965, Truly was among the first military astronauts selected to the United States Air Force's Manned Orbiting Laboratory (MOL) program in Los Angeles, California.
 He joined NASA Astronaut Group 7 in August 1969 after the cancellation of the MOL program.
 At NASA, he was a member of the astronaut support crew and capsule communicator (CAPCOM) for all three of the crewed Skylab missions in 1973, and the Apollo–Soyuz mission in 1975.
-He flew three times on one of the two-man crews for the 1977 Approach and Landing Tests of the Space Shuttle Enterprise, and on the STS-2 mission in 1981, becoming the first man to be launched into space on his birthday.
+He flew twice on one of the two-man crews for the 1977 Approach and Landing Tests of the Space Shuttle Enterprise, and on the STS-2 mission in 1981, becoming the first man to be launched into space on his birthday.
 Truly then served as commander of STS-8 in 1983.

 After STS-8, Truly left NASA to become the first commander of the Naval Space Command.

 Return to flight

 Three weeks after the Space Shuttle Challenger disaster, Truly returned to NASA to become NASA's Associate Administrator for Space Flight on February 20, 1986.
 His primary task was to watch over the Space Shuttle's return to flight status.
 Along with that, he was also responsible for such long term issues as whether or not Challenger would be replaced, the role the Shuttle would play in the future and the mixture of expendable spacecraft and the shuttle for upcoming missions.
 While it only took a few days to determine the technical reason for the accident, sorting out the root cause was more difficult.
-In the end, it took Truly and NASA's "Return to Flight" program 31 months before the Space Shuttle Discovery successfully flew on September 29, 1988 with STS-26.
+In the end, it took Truly and NASA's "Return to Flight" program 31 months before the Space Shuttle Discovery successfully flew on September 29, 1988, with STS-26.
 In March 1986, Truly noted in a memo that there were several actions NASA needed to accomplish before launching another Shuttle flight.
 They included "Solid Rocket Motor joint redesign, Critical Items review, and Operations and Maintenance Instructions review".